Basset Bottom Bassets

 *Do you enjoy meeting new people?
 It's a given that taking a walk with your Basset Hound will bring attention to both you and your pet, and passers-by will inevitably stop you to chat about the "Basset they had as a child" or how they "always enjoyed hunting trips with their dad and family Basset Hound when they were growing up."

-*And, last but most important, are you ready to share your home with an ebullient clown who will find or create humor in any situation-one who will love you with an astounding devotion, no matter whether you deserve it or not, and fill a hole in your life that you weren't aware was even there?
+*And, last but most important, are you ready to share your home with a constant clown who will find or create humor in any situation-one who will love you with an astounding devotion, no matter whether you deserve it or not, and fill a hole in your life that you weren't aware was even there?

 If you answered yes to these questions, then you're undoubtedly going to make an excellent "Basset Hound person."